Ludwig Bemelmans: Writing career

-In the early 1930s Bemelmans met May Massee, the children's book editor at Viking Press, who became a sort of partner.
-He began to publish children's books, beginning with Hansi in 1934.
+In the early 1930s, Bemelmans met May Massee, the children's book editor at Viking Press, who became a sort of partner.
+Bemelmans began to publish children's books, beginning with Hansi in 1934.
 He published the first Madeline book in 1939; after being rejected by Viking, it was published by Simon & Schuster.
 The book was a great success.
-Bemelmans did not write a second Madeline book until 1953, when he published Madeline’s Rescue.
+Bemelmans did not write a second Madeline book until 1953, when he published Madeline's Rescue.
 Four more books in the series were subsequently published while he was alive, and one more was published posthumously in 1999.

-Up until the early 1950s, the artistic media he worked in were pen and ink, water color, and gouache.
-As he describes in his autobiographical My Life in Art, he had avoided oil painting because it did not permit him to produce artistic pieces quickly.
-But at this point in his life, he wanted to master the richness of oil painting.
+Up until the early 1950s, the artistic media Bemelmans worked in were pen and ink, watercolor, and gouache.
+As he describes in his autobiographical My Life in Art, Bemelmans had avoided oil painting because it did not permit him to produce artistic pieces quickly.
+However, at this point in his life, Bemelmans wanted to master the richness of oil painting.
 To this end, he set out to buy a property in Paris that would serve as a serious, full-blown art studio.
-In 1953, he fell in love with a small bistro in Paris, La Colombe in the Île de la Cité, and bought it, intending to convert it into a studio.
-He painted murals therein, but the project was a disaster owing to French bureaucracy, and after two years of frustration and disappointment, he unloaded it by selling it to Michel Valette, who converted it into a notable cabaret.
+In 1953, Bemelmans fell in love with a small bistro in Paris, La Colombe in the Île de la Cité, and bought it, intending to convert it into a studio.
+He painted murals therein, but the project was a disaster owing to French bureaucracy, and after two years of frustration and disappointment, Bemelmans unloaded it by selling it to Michel Valette, who converted it into a notable cabaret.

-Bemelmans also wrote a number of adult books, including travel, humorous works and novels, as well as movie scripts.
+Bemelmans also wrote a number of adult books, including travel, humorous works, and novels, as well as movie scripts.
 The latter included Yolanda and the Thief.
 While spending time in Hollywood, he became a close friend of interior decorator Elsie de Wolfe, Lady Mendl.

-A mural on the walls of the Carlyle Hotel's Bemelmans Bar in New York City, Central Park, is his only artwork on display to the public.
+A mural on the walls of the Carlyle Hotel's Bemelmans Bar in New York City, Central Park, is Bemelmans' only artwork on display to the public.
 He painted the children's dining room on Aristotle Onassis's yacht Christina (now the Christina O), for Christina Onassis, the young daughter of the magnate.